realityforge/course-webgl/README.md

-# Coursework for "The Extensive WebGL Series ! - Part1 : Low Level Graphics"
+# Coursework for learning WebGL

+This repository contains code that developed while working through two separate WebGL courses.

-This contains the projects used for the course [The Extensive WebGL Series ! - Part1 : Low Level Graphics](https://www.udemy.com/course/the-extensive-webgl-series-part1-low-level-basics/).
+The first course is the [The Extensive WebGL Series ! - Part1 : Low Level Graphics](https://www.udemy.com/course/the-extensive-webgl-series-part1-low-level-basics/).
+The `vendor/course-code-examples` directory contains the course materials provided by the teacher.

-The vendor directory contains course materials provided by the teacher.
+The second course is the [WebGL internals](https://www.udemy.com/course/webgl-internals/).
+The `vendor/webglinternals` directory contains the course materials provided by the teacher.